Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 2.md

 -   A massive space battle
     -   (1, 12, 12) or similar

-The default collision layer settings use (2, 2, 2) centered at the origin.
+The default collision layer settings use (2, 2, 2) centered at the origin, effectively defining a cell for each octant in the world.

 ## A Note About Job-Scheduling APIs